ubinexus/sonic-utilities/doc/Command-Reference.md

 ### SONiC Package Manager

-This is a command line tool that provides functionality to manage SONiC Packages on SONiC device.
+The *sonic-package-manager* is a command line tool to manage (e.g. install, upgrade or uninstall) SONiC Packages.

 **sonic-package-manager list**